GamesDoneQuick/donation-tracker/README.md

 Emails` via the Event Admin action dropdown) come from, you can do so with this setting.
 You can still override it in the form itself before doing the import.

+#### TRACKER_PUBLIC_SITE_ID

+Type: `int` or `None`

+Default: `None`

+If specified, allows you to override the domain used for generating certain urls.
+Right now it's just prize emails and "View on Site" admin links.

+If set, requires the `django.contrib.sites` application to be installed.

+Expects the domain from the specified site in one of three formats:
+- `one.com` - bare domain, treated the same as `//one.com`
+- `//two.com` - domain with scheme-relative specifier, will use scheme from the request
+- `https://three.com` - domain with scheme, will override the scheme from the request

 ### Testing Your Deploy (WIP)

 - PayPal currently requires the receiver account to have IPNs turned on so that payment can be confirmed